SuperSephy/dev-databases/README.md

 You must install Vagrant **after** you install libvirt.
 Vagrant might not properly detect the necessary files if it is installed before libvirt.
 Cumulus VX requires version 1.7 or later.
 Version 1.9.1 or later is recommended.

-Rename `/Vagrantfile_UBUNTU` to just `Vagrantfile`.
+Rename `/Vagrantfile_DEFAULT` OR `/Vagrantfile_UBUNTU` to just `Vagrantfile` (depending on your OS).

 Install Vagrant from the deb package.
-Cumulus Networks cannot guarantee the functionality of any version of Vagrant.
 In this guide, Vagrant version 1.9.3 is used.

+Ubuntu Shell Scripts (Mac and Windows should use the Installer)
 ```shell script
 user@ubuntubox:~$ wget [https://releases.hashicorp.com/vagrant/1.9.3/vagrant_1.9.3_x86_64.deb](https://releases.hashicorp.com/vagrant/1.9.3/vagrant_1.9.3_x86_64.deb)
 --2017-06-23 20:01:43--  [https://releases.hashicorp.com/vagrant/1.9.3/vagrant_1.9.3_x86_64.deb](https://releases.hashicorp.com/vagrant/1.9.3/vagrant_1.9.3_x86_64.deb)